xd2287/transformers/docs/source/en/model_doc/persimmon.md

 - The authors suggest to use the following prompt format for the chat mode: `f"human: {prompt}\n\nadept:"`

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [persimmon](https://huggingface.co/models?other=persimmon)

 ## PersimmonConfig

 [[autodoc]] PersimmonConfig